Our Team – Chicago

 Outside of his professional life, Jono enjoys traveling, cooking, and spending as much time outdoors as possible.

-Associate Director of Strategy and Integration, Ten35
+Director of Strategy and Integration, Ten35

 I believe in the power of a brand's ability to uplift and inspire people beyond transaction.
 To capture true emotion and real feelings that make for defining moments where brands and consumers align over shared values and common beliefs.
 As a brand strategist, I revel in unlocking insights that help champion the human emotion our favorite brands unlock within us everyday.